 Final Thoughts

 Just remember that the low FODMAP diet is not a soy free diet!
-You can enjoy a range of soy based products like soy protein milk, regular tofu, tempeh, soy sauce, miso, and edamame.
-Just remember to check the Monash Low FODMAP app and FODMAP Friendly App for serving size guidelines.
+You can enjoy a range of soy-based products like soy protein milk, firm tofu, tempeh, soy sauce, miso, and edamame.
+Just remember to check the Monash University FODMAP Diet App for serving size guidelines.

 I’ve been trying to find out whether TVP/soy curls are low FODMAP… Can’t figure it out.
 Does anyone have any ideas?